yiyuanyi/rock-paper-scissors/README.md

 # rock-paper-scissors
 make rock, paper, scissors using JS for TOP

+Requires using loops, functions to convert font case, randomly selecting item from array, calling back to global functions.

+Found this difficult but learnt a lot about correct order of code and also nesting.

 1)Relatively easy to make computerPlay(), however I am finding it very hard to make the playRound() function work.

 2)May use switch statements for cases as this may be easier format than the if else statements.